Bernie Nicholls: New York Rangers

 Nicholls at an Alumni Game in 2008.

-Nicholls joined the New York Rangers following the All-Star Game and while he did not keep up his torrid scoring pace, he did produce at over a point-a-game pace for New York.
-The following season he again was over a point-a-game but his goal production dipped to just 25, and the Rangers were eliminated in the first round of the Playoffs.
-Just one game into the 1991–92 season Nicholls was again involved in a blockbuster transaction when Rangers general manager Neil Smith packaged him up with prospects Steven Rice and Louie DeBrusk and shipped him to the Edmonton Oilers in exchange for Mark Messier.
+Nicholls joined the New York Rangers following the All-Star Game and while he did not keep up his torrid scoring pace, he did produce at over a point-a-game pace for New York; in total, he had 39 goals and 73 assists for 112 total points for his last 100-point season as a player.
+The following season saw him contribute 25 goals and 48 assists for 73 points in 71 games, but playoff success eluded the Rangers in his tenure, with the team not reaching past the second round.

+One game into the 1991–92 season, Nicholls was again involved in a blockbuster transaction when Rangers general manager Neil Smith packaged him up with prospects Steven Rice and Louie DeBrusk and shipped him to the Edmonton Oilers in exchange for Mark Messier.
 Nicholls, however, did not report to the Oilers for two full months because his wife was pregnant with twins and on bed rest.
 A week after the babies were born, he finally left New York to join the Oilers after surrendering over a quarter of a million dollars in salary for not reporting.

 Edmonton Oilers

 When Nicholls did finally join the Oilers, he posted 49 points in 49 games with the Oilers.
-He saved his best production for the post season where he helped lead the Oilers to the Conference Final.
+He saved his best production for the postseason where he helped lead the Oilers to the Conference Finals.
 He was particularly effective in the first round where he posted five goals and 13 points in a six-game defeat of his former team, the Los Angeles Kings.
-However, the following year, his production slowed down and the Oilers finally accommodated his wish to move back East when they dealt him to the New Jersey Devils for young forwards Kevin Todd and Zdeno Ciger.
+Nicholls along with teammates including Joe Murphy, Vincent Damphousse, Dave Manson, Esa Tikkanen, and Bill Ranford took a 3-1 series lead against Division Champions Vancouver Canucks and took the second-round series victory home at Edmonton in Game 6 to advance to the 1992 Western Conference Finals.
+In the following season, his production slowed down and the Oilers finally accommodated his wish to move back East when they dealt him to the New Jersey Devils for young forwards Kevin Todd and Zdeno Ciger on January 13, 1993; he had recorded eight goals and 32 assists in 46 games prior to the trade.